Mo7amm1d/deno-google/README.md

 but it is strongly recommended to verify when you use the id_token as a cookie to keep the login state.

-**NOTE: There is a bug in this method, which is caused by the type of "cryptoKey", and I don't know how to solve it for the time being.**

 ```ts
 const data = await ga.verifyIdToken(id_token);
 ```